MYSTERY WRITER, EDITOR, BOOK COACH

 Maybe.
-Mathematically speaking, if you are just writing forward at 25 pages a week in the intensive program – taking full advantage of my page count offer – you’ll cross page 300 after that 12th deadline.
+Mathematically speaking, if you are in the Intensive program and writing forward at 20 pages a week, you’ll hit page 240, which puts you in the range of a full-length novel — or you’ll at least see the finish line from there.
 So yes, it’s possible.
-But in reality, most of us don’t work that way.
-The writing process is iterative.
+For most of us, though, the writing process is iterative.
 You may be taking two steps forward and one step back, revising a little as you go, or going back to early chapters and reworking something that in turn impacts your new pages.
 The deadline system is flexible in that you could hand in a mix of revised and fresh pages – like a reworked chapter two and a new chapter three.
-Or some reworked scenes and then fresh pages, totaling 25.
-So in that iterative process, 12 deadlines would probably get you pretty close to completion of a draft or revision.
+Or some reworked scenes and then fresh pages.
+Or you might save my feedback for a later revision, and keep moving forward.
+Either way, 12 deadlines would probably get you pretty close to completion of a draft or revision, depending on the scope, genre, and age market of your book.
 Some people may need to sign up for a second package.
-Purchase a half-package option (after completion of the full package) is also possible if you just need a few more deadlines to finish.
+Purchasing a half-package option (after completion of the full package) of six additional deadlines is also possible.

 When and how often are coaching deadlines, and what’s your turnaround time?

 Deadlines are always on Sundays.
 All clients must hand in work by 11:59 PM EST on Sunday.
-You will receive feedback on those pages by Wednesday of the same week, 5:00 pm EST. (That way if you’re aiming to submit pages weekly, you’ll have my feedback before you send the next batch).
-You’ll commit to your deadlines using a Calendly link that I send you.
+You will receive feedback on those pages by Thursday of the same week.
 When we first set up your program, we’ll determine a pace that works for you.
-Most writers schedule a deadline every other week, two per month, and get through their program in about six months.
-It’s possible to move faster by scheduling weekly deadlines – that would have you through 12 deadlines in about three months.
+Most writers schedule a deadline every other week, two per month, and get through their program in about six to seven months.
+If my schedule permits, I may be able to speed up to weekly at times, or if you need to work around work or life conflicts, or take some time to think through a story problem, we can push deadlines out to three weeks.
 If you or I anticipate needing to take a week off (vacation, holidays, etc.), we can determine that in advance and work around those times.

 What if I want to work more slowly or take a break?